The submission window is closed.

 For many years, I was the sole writer for Self-Sufficient Kids, aside from a handful of guest writers.

-My readers clearly find value in the shared wisdom of diverse voices and I want to again present new perspectives to my readers.
+My readers clearly find value in the shared wisdom of diverse voices and I want to continue to present new perspectives to my readers.

 To stay informed about Self-Sufficient Kids writing opportunities and other helpful writing resources, sign up to my email list here.

 About Self-Sufficient Kids: Self-Sufficient Kids grew out of my sense that it would be better for my kids to break away from the persistent temptation to hover, mold, and micromanage them through their childhood.
 The inspiration for Self-Sufficient Kids came primarily from reading three books: How to Raise an Adult, The Opposite of Spoiled, and The Gift of Failure.
 Each of these books highlights the benefit of letting kids figure out life on their own so they become independent, responsible and ultimately grow into adults who are self-sufficient.

 While Self-Sufficient Kids promotes raising independent kids, it also subscribes to a positive parenting philosophy where kids feel loved, supported, respected, accepted, and understood.
 To learn more about positive parenting click here.